Halium/docs/porting/debug-build/debug-android-userspace.rst

     lxc-checkconfig

-All option except `User namespace` need to be the green word `enabled`.
-If one of the options is a yellow `missing` or a red `required`, then you need to change the kernel config, rebuild hybrid-boot and check the status again.
+All option except ``User namespace`` need to be the green word `enabled`.
+If one of the options is a yellow `missing` or a red `required`, then you need to change the kernel config, rebuild hybris-boot and check the status again.

 .. note::